Ferries from

 Greece to Athens

 Ferries from Greece to Athens are available with 4 operators.
-There are 87 ferry routes.
+There are 85 ferry routes.
 Ferries from Agistri Myli to Athens (Piraeus) and Ermioni to Athens (Piraeus) are popular ferry trips from Greece to Athens.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Greece to Athens ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Greece to Athens ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.